 International consultation on workers’ health coverage

-This three-day meeting will focus on interventions, indicators and service delivery coinciding with the International Day for Health and Safety at Work and will identify policy options, strategies, and mechanisms to scale up coverage of workers.
-The objective is to develop criteria and indicators for measuring the access of workers to interventions for prevention and control of occupational and work-related diseases and injuries.
-The meeting is also expected to draw an international road map and voluntary targets for scaling up coverage of workers with preventive health services.
+This three-day meeting focused on interventions, indicators and service delivery coinciding with the International Day for Health and Safety at Work and aimed to identify policy options, strategies, and mechanisms to scale up coverage of workers.
+The objective was to develop criteria and indicators for measuring the access of workers to interventions for prevention and control of occupational and work-related diseases and injuries.
+The meeting also aimed to draw an international road map and voluntary targets for scaling up coverage of workers with preventive health services.

 1 billion workers

 nearly one in three – live below the poverty line of US$2